ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 ### 4.3.A Financial Reconciliation Procedures (New Sub-section)

 - **Daily Reconciliation Process**: Financial reconciliation is a daily operational task.
-Staff utilize reports from the payment processor (e.g., Stripe) and compare them against `Payment` records within the system.
+Staff utilize reports from the payment processor (e.g., Stripe) and compare them against `Payment` records within the system (insights from "Video 2"/"Video 3", schema_notes.md 7.3.8).
 - **Matching**: The `Payment.transaction_id` serves as the primary key for matching these records.
 - **Investigation**: The `Payment.response` field, containing raw data from the processor, is critical for investigating any identified discrepancies or transaction failures.
 - **Status Updates**: Verified payments confirm updates to `Invoice.status` (e.g., to 'PAID' or 'PARTIAL').